 We would like to reassure new and existing customers that all our care staff are closely following the latest government guidelines surrounding coronavirus, to ensure you continue to receive the safest levels of home care.
 We are frequently reviewing our business continuity plans as we implement new measures to ensure the safety of our customers and staff.

 We have been providing award-winning and outstanding care services for over 25 years, and all our staff undergo stringent training before they join our care teams in the community.
 Each and every one of our carers has undergone additional training surrounding the use of PPE and infection control, and as a business we have introduced numerous measures to ensure the safe operation of our services, yet still maintaining our person centred, compassionate approach.

 We have put together a Frequently Asked Questions page to address any questions surrounding care during the coronavirus.
 Alternatively, please visit our Coronavirus Home Care page or call our friendly team of care experts on 0330 094 5511 for advice and support.

 We are always updating our blog with useful tips and advice to support you or a loved one during this difficult time.
 Take a read here.

-How are we ensuring the hygiene of our staff?
+How are we ensuring infection control?